 Most of the time I first sit and meditate in a quiet part of the garden for awhile before scouting out scenes or flowers I want to photograph.
 An advance stroll through the garden, no camera involved, gives me a feel for the energy and the spaces.

 That's when ideas start to flow thick and fast like a tsunami!
 That's the time to bring out pen and paper.
 Ink it when you think it.

 The whole process of flower photography is contemplative.
 Everything in the garden... the birds and their songs, the water features, strategically placed art, and the plants, create an environment that touches all your senses.

 garden by rushing through it!
 It's a slow, gentle, experiential

-flower can be an awesome subject.
-A delicate little flower pushing aside the concrete, reaching up to the sun, is a story of strength and courage!
+If you can't get to a garden today, there's always a flower nearby.
+Even one little flower can be an intriguing subject.
+A delicate little flower pushing through the concrete, up to the sun, is a story of strength and courage!